 As your instructor, I am here to help.
-I am available throughout the week by appointment.
-We can talk on the phone or meet in a Collaborate room.
+I am available throughout the week during drop-in hours and by appointment.
+We can meet in-person or virtually.
 I will do my best to respond to email within 24 hours.
 I will also be soliciting frequent feedback regarding your experience in the course to constantly improve your experience.